Cumulative emissions accounting of greenhouse gases due to path independence for a sufficiently rapid emissions cycle: Methods and models

 and

 It has been shown previously, for the case of CO\textsubscript{2} , that explicit dependence on time cannot undermine path-independence: even with a larger slow-response where the left hand side of Eq. (\ref{eq:p4}) would be larger, the right hand side would grow correspondingly as the slow-response becomes more sensitive to changes in cumulative emissions (\citet{Seshadri2017a}).
-Therefore we must concern ourselves only with the directional derivatives along the axes of $M\left(t\right)$ and $r\left(t\right)$, and from Eq. (\ref{eq:p3}), after making 1\textsuperscript{st}-order approximations $\triangle M\approx\frac{dM}{dt}\triangle t$ and $\triangle r\approx\frac{dr}{dt}\triangle t$, and describing the rates of change in terms of corresponding timescales
+Therefore we must compare only the directional derivatives along axes of $M\left(t\right)$ and $r\left(t\right)$, and the condition for path independence lies in Eq. (\ref{eq:p3}).